clhenrick/am-i-rent-stabilized/data/README.md

 # "Am I Rent Stabilized?"
 Data Processing

-This repository contains procedural code for generating data on New York City properties that are _likely_ to have rent-stabilized apartments (the word "likely" is important as there is no official public / government sanctioned data set on NYC apartments that have rent stabilized units).
+This directory contains procedural code for generating data on New York City residential properties that are _likely_ to have rent-stabilized apartments (the word "likely" is important as there is no official public / government sanctioned data on NYC apartments that have rent stabilized units).

 This data is used for the backend database of the ["Am I Rent Stabilized?" website](https://amirentstabilized.com).
 As such the data is created and stored in a PostgreSQL database with the PostGIS extension, but may be exported from the database as an SQL or CSV file to be used elsewhere.